QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Theoretical background

 \subsection{Quantum channel estimation problem}

-In a paradigmatic quantum metrological problem the goal is to estimate the value of a single parameter $\theta$ encoded in some physical process described by a quantum channel (formally a Completely Positive Trace Preserving map -- \acs{CPTP}):
+In a paradigmatic quantum metrological problem, the goal is to estimate the value of a single parameter $\theta$ encoded in some physical process described by a quantum channel (formally a Completely Positive Trace-Preserving map -- \acs{CPTP}):